Download Video (MP4 Format)

 Impact: The team provided $3,000 to replace the playground equipment and install new rubber mulch.
 The playground provides many benefits.
 It helps children develop motor skills and improve social skills as they play with others.
 It provides a place where parents and children can spend quality time together.
 It offers a way for parents and their children to relieve stress and allows shelter staff to observe parent/child interaction and provide parenting tips as needed.

 Team: Legal and Corporate Investigations employees in Louisville, KY

 The Spina Bifida Association (SBA) serves adults and children who live with the challenges of Spina Bifida.
 Since 1973, SBA has been the only national voluntary health agency solely dedicated to enhancing the lives of those with Spina Bifida and those whose lives are touched by this challenging birth defect.
 Its tools are education, advocacy, research, and service.
 Kentucky leads states with the highest number of newborns born with the defect.

 Impact: The five-member team used its $1,300 in Lighthouse funds to renovate a recreation room for children and teenagers with Spina Bifida and a resource rooms where parents can research the disabling birth defect online and through related reference materials.
 The renovations included fresh coats of cheerful paint as well as the assembly and installation of bookcases, a desk and chair and computer.

-Team: Banking Network employees in Wise County, VA
+Team: Community Bank employees in Wise County, VA

 Organization: Remote Area Medical (RAM) Health Expedition